kg-construct/rml-fnml/spec/docs/overview.md

 for the `grel:toUppercase`-function.
 After execution, the `grel:stringOut` result of that function is returned to generate the object within the `<#NameMapping>`.
-We make use of an intermediate [=function-valued expression map=] so that we can reuse the returning output of an execution in multiple TermMaps.
+We make use of an intermediate [=Function-valued Expression Map=] so that we can reuse the returning output of an execution in multiple TermMaps.

 ## FNML Example - no shortcuts